Constitution of Norway: Summary of text

 Legislative power is vested in the Storting, which consists of one house containing 169 members, elected every four years in free and secret elections.
 All Norwegian citizens who are aged 18 or over are eligible to vote.
 Article 50 guarantees this right to men and women.
 However the right to vote may be qualified by law in the case of citizens who are resident overseas, mentally ill or in "a reduced level of consciousness," and the right to vote may be lost by convicted criminals (in circumstances prescribed by law) and by citizens who serve in a foreign government without the Norwegian government's consent.

 There are 19 parliamentary constituencies.
-150 seats are apportioned to each constituency according to a calculation (made every eight years) based on their population density.
+150 seats are apportioned among the constituencies according to a calculation (made every eight years) based on their population density.
 Those members are elected by proportional representation.
-No party may have a seat unless it wins at least four percent of the vote nationwide.
-The other 19 members are elected by each constituency at large, one for each constituency.
+No party may take part in allocation of constituency seats unless it wins at least four percent of the vote in that constituency.
+The remaining 19 seats are allocated based on the nationwide results among parties having won at least four percent of the nationwide vote.
 No-one may be a member of the Storting unless they are eligible to vote.
 Judges of the Supreme Court and most government officials are not eligible for membership.

 The members of the Council of State are not members of the Storting, but have the right to attend and take part on debate (but not to vote).

 Members of the Storting are privileged from arrest during their attendance and while travelling to and from the Storting, "unless they are apprehended in public crimes."
 They are not accountable for the opinions they express in the Storting.
 The Storting shall meet in the capital every year on the first weekday of October, unless the King designates another town due to an emergency.
 The King may also summon the Storting at other times if necessary.
 Each new Storting is opened by the King, or a person delegated by him, who makes a speech about the state of the realm.
 The Storting meets in open session, and its decisions are published, unless it decides otherwise.

 The Storting appoints a person (not a member) to supervise the public administration.

 The Storting has the power to naturalise aliens.